bordoley/reactive-js/docs/modules/_functions_.md

 ▸ **decrement**(`x`: number): *number*

-An updater function that returns the result of decrements `x`.
+An updater function that returns the result of decrementing `x`.

 **Parameters:**